Job Cover Letter Writing Tips

 - A closing paragraph indicating your contact address and contact numbers.
 Ensure that you include your e-mail and fax contacts.

 - Take the time to research each employer's organization and personalize each letter.
 Indicating that you know something about the company shows that you are interested in the employer.
-However, when you use CV/resume distribution service, address your cover letter to the HR Consultant.
+However, when you use the CV/resume distribution service, address your cover letter to the HR Consultant.

 - Use job keywords in your job cover letter, too.
 Many employers don't scan job cover letters or include them in resume databases, but some do.
 Resume keywords in job cover letters can be important for attracting the "human screeners."
 If you're answering an ad, tying specific keywords in your job cover letter as closely as possible to the actual wording of the ad you're responding to can be a huge plus.

-- Highlight one or two of your most significant accomplishments or abilities to show that you are an above average candidate.
+- Highlight one or two of your most significant accomplishments or abilities to show that you are an above-average candidate.
 Selecting only one or two special attributes will help your chances of being remembered.

 - Use a polite, formal style that strikes a balance between confidence in you and respect for the employer.